cs540-25/news/README.md

    - Backend Framework Analysis
    - Efficient regression algorithms for classification of social media data

-# Apr 29 - schedule full
+# Apr 29 - one slot available
    - AI on Dev Speed
    - A Modular Architecture for GitHub Security Key Collection
    - Comparison of Unity and Godot Using Mario